Mens Basketball Coach Profiles

 Contact Coach Karnemaat: email@example.com

-Al Stout will be starting his 2nd year as a volunteer assistant coach for the Tigers this year.
-He has spent the last three years as a free throw consultant here at Grace.
-His involvement with the basketball team escalated from pre-season work three years ago to spending the majority of the season working with the players the last two years.
+Al Stout will be starting his 3rd year as a volunteer assistant coach for the Tigers this year.
+He has spent the last four years as a free throw consultant here at Grace.
+His involvement with the basketball team escalated from pre-season work four years ago to spending the majority of the season working with the players the last three years.
 He was the honorary coach for the Blue squad in 2010 for the 6th annual Blue/Gold game.

 Al has spent the majority of his adult life heavily involved with youth sports.
 He officiated high school basketball for many years during the mid 1970’s through the mid 1980’s in the Lansing area during the Magic Johnson, Jay and Sam Vincent era.
 He began coaching baseball in the mid 80’s at the Jr. High level, then High School and ended up coaching a college age, area all star team.
 He has served youth sports in football, basketball and baseball as an official, coach, official scorer, manager, and organizer for nearly 40 years.

 Al has three adult children and six grandchildren.
-He has worked in the banking industry the past 42 years and has no plans to retire anytime soon.
+He has worked in the banking industry the past 42 years and retired this past year.

 “My activities keep me young and active.
 My involvement with the Grace Basketball program has been a joy.
 For me to be involved with such an elite program and a team of the best young men I have ever had the privilege to be around is an absolute thrill.
 They are not just great athletes and talented basketball players’, they are men of integrity and champions to the core.”